heheding/IDTL/README.md

 If you use this code in your research, please cite:

-> H. Ding, K. Hao, L. Chen, and X. Cai, "Industrial Metaverse for Smart Manufacturing: Model, Architecture, and Applications," *IEEE Transactions on Cybernetics*, 2025.
+> H. Ding, K. Hao, L. Chen, and X. Cai, "Variational Information Inference: An Interpretable Disentangled Transfer Learning Quality Prediction for Multirate Industrial Processes," *IEEE Transactions on Cybernetics*, 2025.

 ## 🙏 Acknowledgements